bram-pramono/talee/README.md

   - Dictionary/index items.
 TODO: explain
   - Knowledge cells.
 TODO: explain
   - Thought models.
 TODO: explain
+- Talee will register 2 kinds of meaning.
+The first one is word/concept meaning and the other one is "in the context" meaning.

 ### Grouping of words
 - Once texts and relations between them are verified, the next step is to group the texts.
 Every grouping of texts are a result of probabilistic calculation.